When drugs are used for the exclusive use of getitng high, they have a stigma. They are relegated to the realm of the addict and the weak.

 Interestingly enough, those same performance enhancing drugs that DON’T necessarily have a stigma attached are also more expensive to acquire and (in theory) harder to get.
 The drug dealers don’t wear Timberland boots and white tees, but sensible shoes and white jackets…

 Here is a link to an article from this past Sunday’s New York Times that takes a look at the rapid rise of ADHD medication abuse.
+The best thing to do is to admit them to drug addiction treatment portland or where they will be taken care of.

 As a sociologist and anthropologist, it’s interesting to observe how we label substance abuse and determine when consumption moves from the realm of the acceptable to a social problem.
 In particular, what does it say about our social norms and our paths to achievement?
 How does it affect how we define happiness?
 How we define concepts of honesty?
 Of Cheating?
 Of Integrity?
 Why does legal regulation make the use of one drug that is identical or remarkably similar to another, illegal drug more acceptable?